Mistra-C2B2/llw-system-analysis/README.md

 interactive network using Cytoscape.js.
 Nodes are organised hierarchically based on their numeric id (e.g. `2` contains `2.1` and `2.2`), using compound nodes so related topics are grouped together.
+Nodes are automatically arranged using Cytoscape's force-directed `cose` layout so the network is easier to read.

 ## Development with Vite